 Why Prayer Actually Works for Drug Addiction

+Drug addiction isn’t just a physical battle.
+Sure, the chemical dependency is real and brutal.
+But there’s also a spiritual battle happening that we can’t see.
 The enemy wants to destroy your son.
-Full stop.
 He wants to steal his future, kill his dreams, and destroy his life.
-Sounds dramatic?
-Maybe.
-But it’s also the truth.

-When we pray for our sons dealing with drug addiction, we’re not just asking God to fix a problem.
-We’re inviting the Holy Spirit to step into the battle and fight for our kids in ways we never could.
+When we pray for our sons dealing with drug addiction, we’re inviting the Holy Spirit to step into the battle and fight for our kids in ways we never could.

 The Foundation: Understanding God’s Heart for Your Son